mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 09:00 on 17 November 2025 or as the situation change.

 - Flood alert: River Thames and its small tributaries from Calcutt to Lechlade
-- "

-Flooding of low lying land and roads is possible on 16 November 2025, especially in the Hannington area.
-The forecast is for a predominantly dry day today.
-Levels are expected to stabilise today, but will remain high throughout the day.
+- Flooding of low lying land and roads is possible on the 16 November and 17 November 2025, especially in the Hannington area.
+The forecast is for a predominantly dry night.
+Levels are starting to fall this evening, but will remain high until tomorrow (17/11/2025).

 We are closely monitoring the situation.

 Avoid using low lying footpaths and any bridges near local watercourses.
 Go to River levels online for updates on current river levels.

-This message will be updated by 19:00 16 November 2025 or as the situation change"
+This message will be updated by 09:00 AM on 17 November 2025 or as the situation change.

 - Warning no longer in force: River Dikler from Condicote to Little Rissington
 - There is no longer a threat of flooding, though standing water and debris may still remain.